praveenoruganti/praveenoruganti-design-patterns/README.md

 ```

 ### Benefits
-1. Creation of different types of objects is possible at run time
+- Creation of different types of objects is possible at run time
-2. It separates the object creation logic from the object usage logic
+- It separates the object creation logic from the object usage logic
-3.Removes duplicate code
+- Removes duplicate code
 Thus, makes changing or addition to object creation easier

 ### Limitations
-1. The different types of objects created must have the same parent class
+- The different types of objects created must have the same parent class
-2. The addition of new classes and interfaces could increase the complexity of the code
+- The addition of new classes and interfaces could increase the complexity of the code

 ### Factory Design Pattern Example in JDK
 Some of the factory pattern example in Java classes are;
-1. Calender.getInstance()
+- Calender.getInstance()
-2. NumberFormat.getInstance()
+- NumberFormat.getInstance()

 ## Abstract Factory Design Pattern